Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of Taubes' isomorphisms

 for sections $\eta\in L^2_1(\bigoplus^n_{j=1}N_C^j)$.
 Here, $\dbar$ is the del-bar operator with respect to the Hermitian connection on $N_C$,

 is the map that multiplies the $j^\text{th}$ summand by $j$, and

 is some fiber-preserving bundle map that is not $\RR$-linear unless $n=1$.
-When $n=1$, this map $\FF$ is the complex conjugation operator and so \eqref{eqn:csurface2} becomes
+When $n=1$, this map $\FF$ is the complex conjugation operator and so~\eqref{eqn:csurface2} becomes

 for sections $\eta\in L^2_1(N_C)$.
-Thus $\zZ_0$ is identified with $\ker(D_C)$ when $n=1$.
-For example, if $C$ is a Fredholm index zero curve cut out transversely then $\zZ_0$ is a point, the constant map to the unique symmetric vortex.
+Thus, $\zZ_0$ is identified with $\ker(D_C)$ when $n=1$.
+For example, if $C$ is a Fredholm index zero curve cut out transversely then $\zZ_0$ is a point, the constant map to the unique ``symmetric'' vortex.

 \begin{remark} In the setting of \cite{Taubes:ECH=SWF1} where $\overline X$ is a symplectization, the only multiply covered curves were $\RR$-invariant cylinders with $\mu_C=0$.
 The nonlinear map $\FF$ only played a role in the setting of \cite{Taubes:SWGrBook} where $\overline X$ is a closed manifold, due to the existence of multiply covered tori with $\mu_C\ne0$.
-In this paper, the space of solutions to \eqref{eqn:csurface} for $n>1$ will be of concern whenever $C$ is a special curve. \end{remark}
+In this paper, the space of solutions to~\eqref{eqn:csurface} for $n>1$ will be of concern whenever $C$ is a special curve. \end{remark}

-In \cite{Taubes:ECH=SWF2}*{\S 2.f}, Taubes introduces the appropriate Morrey spaces to be used for compactly supported sections of the bundles $\c^\ast T_{1,0}^\text{vert}\C_{N_C,n}$ and $\c^\ast T_{1,0}^\text{vert}\C_{N_C,n}\otimes T^{0,1}C$.
+In \cite{Taubes:ECH=SWF2}*{\S 2.f}, Taubes introduces the appropriate Morrey spaces as certain completions of the spaces of compactly supported sections of the bundles $\c^* T_{1,0}^\text{vert}\C_{N_C,n}$ and $\c^* T_{1,0}^\text{vert}\C_{N_C,n}\otimes T^{0,1}C$.
 They are denoted by $\kK_\c$ and $\lL_\c$, respectively.
 A nice feature of these Banach space completions is that the small normed elements can be used to define deformations of $\c$ (see \cite{Taubes:ECH=SWF2}*{Equation 2-28}).